Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Hardware.md

 ### Tuner

 There are two main families of tuner chips of interest for SDR applications, the now discontinued Elonics E4000 and the Raphael Micro R820T/R820T2 radio tuner which will be the focus of this discussion.
-The differences between the T and T2 are small, essentially amounting to slightly better sensitivity[¹] for practical purposes.
+The differences between the T and the T2 are small, essentially amounting to slightly better sensitivity[¹] for practical purposes.

 The [datasheet](http://superkuh.com/gnuradio/R820T_datasheet-Non_R-20111130_unlocked.pdf) for the R820T was leaked online so a lot is known about the inner workings of this chip.
 A [register description](http://superkuh.com/R820T2_Register_Description.pdf) for the R820T2 is also available which details the parameters of the tuner that can be set from outside.
 A high level simplified diagram based on the one found in the datasheet is depicted next: